 We invite you to attend any of our monthly meetings, commitment free, to see what we are about.

-Meetings are held the 2nd Saturday of every month in room 171 of the Parish Center (under the Church) at 9:00 AM.
+Meetings are held the 2nd Saturday of every month in the Parish Center (under the Church) at 9:00 AM.

 Please Think of SVdP When You Have Items to Donate